prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 When it comes to layout, I like how both frameworks went pretty much the same route by allowing you to create shared nested layouts that persist between navigations.

 The majority of web apps we build today, in one way or another, have a layout that is shared by multiple URLs grouped together.
-Whether it be a sidebar in documentation or tabs in an analytics dashboard, shared layouts are everywhere, and Twitter Clone was not any different.
-In fact, a few of the pages had a situation where one layout was nested in another: the user profile page.
-This layout had a sidebar that persists across almost all routes and also had tabs where each tab had its own URL.
+Whether it be a sidebar in a documentation or tabs in an analytics dashboard, shared layouts are everywhere, and Twitter Clone was not any different.
+In fact, a few of the pages had a situation where one layout was nested in another.
+The user profile page had a sidebar that persists across almost all routes and also had tabs where each tab had its own URL.

 {% image "twitter-clone-user-profile-page.png", "Twitter Clone User Profile Page" %}